mattetti/mattetti.github.io/source/_posts/2013-10-13-bad-code-doesnt-exist.markdown

 ## Slides

-Slides without context don't mean much, but they should give you an overview of the content until the video is being released.
+Slides without context don't mean much, but they should give you an overview of the content until the video is released.